 5. Recurrent self-mutilation or suicidal threats or behavior.
 (This doesn’t qualify for Nos.
 1 or 4.)
 Around 8 to 10 percent actually commit suicide.

 6. Mood swings (e.g. depressed, irritable, or anxious) mood, not lasting more than a few days.

 7. Chronic feelings of emptiness.

 8. Frequent, intense, inappropriate temper or anger.

 9. Transient, stress-related paranoid thoughts or severe dissociative symptoms.

 BPD patients are highly responsive to the feelings of others, but studies show that their empathy is impaired when it comes to identifying and describing feelings and taking the perspective of others.

 Causes and Treatment

 The cause of BPD is not clearly known, but often there has been neglect, abandonment, or abuse in childhood and possibly genetic factors.
-People who have a first-degree relative with BPD are five times more likely to develop BPD themselves.
+People who have a first-degree relative with BPD are 37-69% more likely to develop BPD themselves.
+If they had a parent with BPD, they likely experienced both genetic and environmental causes.
 (For more read here.)
 Research has shown brain changes in the ability to regulate emotions.
 For more, read here and here.
-Unlike narcissists who often avoid therapy, borderlines usually welcome it; however, before recent treatment innovations, its effectiveness had been questioned, which led to stigmatization.
+Unlike narcissists who often avoid therapy, people with BPD usually welcome it; however, before recent treatment innovations, its effectiveness had been questioned, which led to stigmatization.

 ©Darlene Lancer, LMFT 2013